port-labs/port-docs/docs/platform-overview/platform-overview.md

 - There are a few different ways you can make actions in Port:
   - Via the **UI**.
   - Using our **API**.
+  - Using 3rd party app integrations, like Slack (Coming soon).
+  - CLI (Coming soon).
-- Audit Log, User management, and more are available on the Platform.
+- Audit Log, User management, granular permissions, and more are available on the Platform.

 ## Blueprints Page